eppye-bots/wiki_for_rtd/faq/general.rst

 **"root" of incoming message is empty; either split messages or use inn.getloop**
     This may occur with incoming files that have only one record format.
-    Even if the whole file is one edi message, you need to use `nextmessageblock <../configuration/grammars/nextmessageblock>`_ in your incoming grammar.
+    Even if the whole file is one edi message, you need to use :doc:`nextmessageblock <../configuration/grammars/nextmessageblock>` in your incoming grammar.

 **Outgoing files to sftp server result in 'IOError: [Errno 13] Requested operation is not supported.'**
     Error occurs during out-communication via FTP.